FAQs

 Is acupuncture better for muscle pain or joint pain?

-Acupuncture is often used more for pain modulation than for changing joint mechanics directly.
-That means it may be more useful when muscle guarding, trigger points, or pain sensitivity are major contributors.
-For joint stiffness or arthritis, it may still help with short-term symptom relief, but it usually works best when paired with strengthening, mobility work, and a broader joint pain treatment plan.
+Acupuncture often works as a pain-control tool.
+It does not fix joint mechanics by itself.
+It may be most useful when muscle guarding, trigger points, or pain sensitivity limit movement.
+For joint pain, it should usually sit beside strengthening, mobility work, and a broader joint pain treatment plan.

 What is the difference between acupuncture and dry needling?